LLNL/Abmarl/docs/src/gridworld.rst

 :ref:`AbsoluteGridObserver <api_gridworld_observer_absolute_grid>` means that the
 :ref:`GridObservingAgent <api_gridworld_agent_observing>` observes the grid
-as though it were looking at it from the top down, from the grid's perspective, so to speak.
-As agents move around, the grid stays fixed and the observation shows each agent in their respective cells.
-Agents are represented by their `encodings`, and in order for the observing agent to distinguish itself from other entities of its same `encoding`, it sees itself as a -1.
+as though it were looking at it from the top down, "from the grid's perspective", so to speak.
+As agents move around, the grid stays fixed and the observation shows each agent according to their actual positions.
+Agents are represented by their `encodings`, and in order for the observing agent to distinguish itself from other entities of the same `encoding`, it sees itself as a -1.

 An agent's observation may be restricted by its own ``view_range`` and by other agents' :ref:`blocking <gridworld_blocking>`.
 This imposes a "fog of war" type masking